 Let me read it again because you got to get this.
 This is not me talking now.
 This is a testimony of a son who lost a father.
 “It occurred to me how incredibly unlikely it was that the Palm Beach killings took place at all.
 It is an anomaly that I cannot explain outside of Divine intervention.”

-Let me give you two passages of scripture that fill me with a sense of fear and confidence as the end draws near.
+Let me give you two passages of Scripture that fill me with a sense of fear and confidence as the end draws near.
 Revelations 6:11 pictures the martyrs under the throne, “How long?
-How long, Oh God until you vindicate our blood?
+How long, O God until you vindicate our blood?”
 And he clothes them with robes and said, “Be at peace for the number of your brothers who are to lose their lives is not yet complete.”

-The other text is Colossians 1:24 where Paul says, “I rejoin in my sufferings of for you all, and in my sufferings I complete what is lacking in the inflictions of Christ.”
+The other text is Colossians 1:24 where Paul says, “I rejoice in my sufferings of for you all, and in my sufferings I complete what is lacking in the afflictions of Christ.”
 Now that’s almost heresy.
 As if anything could be lacking in the redeeming work of the suffering of Christ.
 And nothing can be lacking in the atoning merit of Jesus.

-What’s lacking and I could take a long time to defend this eugenically by parallel passage in Philippians 2:30, but I won’t I’ll just give you my conclusion.
+What’s lacking and I could take a long time to defend this exegetically with a parallel passage in Philippians 2:30, but I won’t.
+I’ll just give you my conclusion.
 What’s lacking in the sufferings of Christ today is a personal presentation on behalf of Christ to those for whom he died.
 A personal presentation of suffering to those of to whom he died and Paul says, “That’s my job.”
-In my sufferings I complete what is lacking in Christ’s inflictions by making a personal presentation of suffering to those for whom he died.
+In my sufferings, I complete what is lacking in Christ’s inflictions by making a personal presentation of suffering to those for whom he died.
 And you’re called to do that.

-I heard Oswald Sanders great missionary statements before he died a couple years ago say a great thing.
-I snook into a Chapel at Trinity Seminary to hear him preach, because I admired him so much, and he was 89 years old at the time and he quit.
-He had written a book a year since he was 70 and I said, "all right yeah 70 what a great time to start a ministry!
+I heard Oswald Sanders, a great missionary statesman, before he died a couple years ago say a great thing.
+I snuck into a Chapel at Trinity Seminary to hear him preach, because I admired him so much, and he was 89 years old at the time and he hadn’t quit.
+He had written a book a year since he was seventy and I said, “All right, yeah!
+Seventy, what a great time to start a ministry!
 Go for it retired folks!
-Start a ministry at 70!"
+Start a ministry at seventy!”

 And discouraged and weary he lays down under a tree and fell asleep, and just at dust he awoke suddenly an all the people were huddled over him and he thought I’m a goner here, they’re going to hurt me or kill me.
 And the headman of the village leaned over him and said, “We came out to see you and when we saw your bloodied feet we knew you were a Holy man and wanted very much for us to hear this message and we would like you to come in and say it again.
 And many believe it.”

-Finally the prize is satisfying.
-David Livingston I quote in the book here on page 204.
-I want you to hear this amazing testimony for my own part.
-David Livingston said to the University of Cambridge in 1857, "for my own part I have never ceased to rejoice that God has appointed me to such an office.
+For my own part I have never ceased to rejoice that God has appointed me to such an office.
 As missionary people talk of the sacrifice I have made of spending much of my life in Africa.
 Is that a sacrifice which brings its own blessed reward?
 In helpful activity, the consciousnesses of doing good, peace of mind, a birth hope of a glorious destiny hereafter?
 Away with the word and such a view and with such a thought it is asthmatically no sacrifice?
 Say rather it is a privilege.
 Anxiety, sickness, suffering, danger, knowing then with a foregoing of the common conveniences and charities of this life and they make us pause and cause our spirit to waver and the soul to sink but let this only be for a moment.
 All these things are nothing when compared with the glory which shall be revealed in us and for us.
 I never made a sacrifice.
 Amen.

-Oh that we would remember the word of Jim Elliot, "he is no fool that gives what he cannot keep to gain what he cannot lose.”
-You can’t out sacrifice God.
+Oh, that we would remember the word of Jim Elliot: “He is no fool who gives what he cannot keep to gain what he cannot lose.”
+You can’t out-sacrifice God.
 The problem with Peter, you remember Peter after the rich young ruler?
-You remember that story the rich young ruler walks away because he has great riches.
+You remember that story the rich young ruler walks away because he has great riches?

-Oh the decadence of America and its prosperity.
-He walks away because he has great riches and Jesus how hard it is for a rich man to get into the Kingdom.
-It’s easier for a camel to go through the eye of a needle than for a rich man to get into Heaven and the Disciples are reeling at that and say, “Then who can be saved?”
+Oh, the decadence of America and its prosperity.
+He walks away because he has great riches and Jesus said how hard it is for a rich man to get into the kingdom.
+It’s easier for a camel to go through the eye of a needle than for a rich man to get into heaven and the disciples are reeling at that and say, “Then who can be saved?”

 And Jesus says, “With men it is impossible but with God all things are possible.”
 And Peter pipes up and says, “We’ve left everything and followed you.
 What about us?”
-And Jesus says to him, “Peter nobody has left houses or lands or mother or father or brother or sister for my sake and the Gospel who will not receive back in this age, houses and land and mother and sister and brother and in the age to come eternal life.
-You cannot out sacrifice my goodness."
+And Jesus says to him, “Peter nobody has left houses or lands or mother or father or brother or sister for my sake and the gospel’s who will not receive back in this age, houses and land and mother and sister and brother and in the age to come eternal life.”
+You cannot out-sacrifice his goodness.

-It is emphatically Jesus says, "no sacrifice to die for me.”
-The text that was read earlier was to live is Christ and to die is gain.
-Say the word, gain.
-Say it again.
-Gain.
+Jesus emphatically says, “It’s “no sacrifice to die for me.”
+The text that was read earlier was “To live is Christ and to die is gain.”
 Now if you believe that it will put such an end to murmuring in our lives.
-One of the effects of going overseas, and not having air conditioning, and not having indoor plumbing, and not having 911, and not having roads, and having many bugs and many diseases is that when you comes home you don’t murmur as much.
+One of the effects of going overseas, and not having air-conditioning, and not having indoor plumbing, and not having 9-1-1, and not having roads, and having many bugs and many diseases is that, when you come home, you don’t murmur as much.

 Let me close with this question.
 How do you become that kind of person?
 How do you become the kind of person who’s ready to lay down your life joyfully?
-And I’m just going to from all the many texts that I could look at with you if you’d like to look at one as we close its Hebrew chapter 10 verse 32 following.
-I love this paragraph almost as much as any paragraph in the Bible because I want so much in America to be this counter cultural.
+And I’m just going to from all the many texts that I could look at with you if you’d like to look at one as we close its Hebrew 10:32 and following.
+I love this paragraph almost as much as any paragraph in the Bible because I want so much in America to be this counter-cultural.

-Hebrews chapter 10 verses 32-34, let me give the setting for you.
-In the early days of the Church there have been suffering and persecution and some of the Christians had been put in jail.
+Let me give the setting for you.
+In the early days of the church, there have been suffering and persecution and some of the Christians had been put in jail.
 The others were faced with the question, do we go visit them in jail and risk losing our property and maybe our lives or do we go underground and hide and be safe?

 I want to be that way.
 Don’t you?
 You choose your neighborhoods to be safe.
 You go to the suburbs to be safe.
 Is your first thought in a call to ministry, will my kids be safe?
 I got so tired of hearing that question when we were looking for associates at my church.
 Is your neighborhood safe?
 No!
 Who cares?
-There's people there!
+There are people there.

 We’re not talking streets of gold.
 We’re not talking even reunion with my dear mother.
 We’re talking God’s presence.
-“Thou has showed me the path of life in thy presence is fullness of joy of thy right hand our pleasures how long.
-Forever more."
+“Thou has showed me the path of life in thy presence is fullness of joy of thy right hand are pleasures forevermore.”
 It’s better, it’s full, and it’s abiding forever.
 That’s what this author was talking about.